 Basically, there are two types of Ceramic Cookware.

 The first one is Solid Ceramic Cookware, also called 100% ceramic cookware, which is made of clay and water and is kiln-baked to harden.

 It is dipped to make it non-stick and stain-resistant after the solidifying procedure is completed.

-Second one is the most common type of ceramic cookware in which Aluminum is covered with a ceramic coating non stick surface which is produced from natural sand-derived silicon using a process called sol-gel.
+The second one is the most common type of ceramic cookware in which Aluminum is covered with a ceramic coating non-stick surface which is produced from natural sand-derived silicon using a process called sol-gel.

 Ceramic cookware provides many benefits that make cooking easier and healthier, including being free of chemicals like PFOA, PTFE which are found in other types